Are you thinking about purchasing a fresh baby lizard for your home?

 There’s also a lower risk of your pet accidentally consuming the substrate.

-While setting up your lizard’s habitat, it’s important to include elements which will allow them to hide.
+While setting up your lizard’s habitat, it’s important to include elements that will allow them to hide.

 Especially when they’re younger, lizards are pretty shy and prefer not to be exposed.